uttamks2003/Secure-Task-Management-App/README.md

 bash
 Copy code
 npm start
-Open your web browser and navigate to http://localhost:3000 to access the application.
+Open your web browser and navigate to http://localhost:3080 to access the application.

-Usage
+ ## Usage
-Register: Sign up for a new account to get started.
+* Register: Sign up for a new account to get started.
-Login: Log in with your credentials to access your tasks.
+* Login: Log in with your credentials to access your tasks.
-Create Task: Add a new task by providing a title, description, and due date.
+* Create Task: Add a new task by providing a title, description, and due date.
-Update Task: Edit existing tasks to modify details or mark them as complete.
+* Update Task: Edit existing tasks to modify details or mark them as complete.
-Delete Task: Remove unwanted tasks from your list.
+* Delete Task: Remove unwanted tasks from your list.
-Contributing
-Contributions are welcome!
-Feel free to submit bug reports, feature requests, or pull requests to help improve the Secure Task Management App.

-License
-This project is licensed under the MIT License.

-Feel free to add more sections or details as needed to provide comprehensive information about your project.